thehackerwithin/berkeley/_posts/2014-12-03-nuclear-data-advanced-cython.markdown

 # Nuclear Data at LANL - Morgan White

-We have a distinguished visitor for the last meetin of the semester.
+We have a distinguished visitor for the last meeting of the semester.
 Morgan will give us some thoughts on Nuclear Data at Los Alamos.